amr080/xft-coinbase-sdk-nodejs/README.md

-# Coinbase Node.js SDK
+# XFT Node.js SDK

 [![NPM Package][npm]][npm-url]
 [![Build Size][build-size]][build-size-url]
 [![NPM Downloads][npm-downloads]][npmtrends-url]

-The Coinbase Node.js SDK enables the simple integration of crypto into your app.
+The XFT Node.js SDK enables the simple integration of crypto into your app.
 By calling Coinbase's Platform APIs, the SDK allows you to provision crypto wallets, send crypto into/out of those wallets, track wallet balances, and trade crypto from one asset into another.

 The SDK supports various verbs on Developer-custodied Wallets across multiple networks, as documented [here](https://docs.cdp.coinbase.com/cdp-sdk/docs/networks).